mshedlosky/stock_analysis2/README.md

 In addition to more efficient run times, the refactored code does look much different.
 Illustrations of the original code can be seen here: https://github.com/mshedlosky/stock_analysis2/blob/main/Original_Code.PNG and https://github.com/mshedlosky/stock_analysis2/blob/main/Original_Code.2.PNG.

 The refactored code can be seen as more succinct with AND statements utilized, additional variables, and arrays.
-The refactored code can be seen here: .
+The refactored code can be seen here: https://github.com/mshedlosky/stock_analysis2/blob/main/Refactored_Code.png and

 ## Summary